 - Register with the Selective Service, if required

-- Complete the verification (if selected)
+- Complete federal verification (if selected)

-Other general financial aid information:
+Other financial aid information:

 - Financial aid awards are adjusted appropriately for changes in a student’s enrollment status.

 - To be eligible for loans, a student must be enrolled in at least six eligible credit hours at the time of disbursement.